 6. Unpasteurized foods

-Consuming unpasteurized raw milk, yogurt, cider vinegar, and juices can expose a baby to E. coli bacteria.
-E. coli can cause severe illnesses, such as septicemia and meningitis in babies.
+Consuming unpasteurized raw milk, yogurt, cider vinegar, and juices can expose a baby to E. coliiXPart of the gut microbiome that is usually harmless but can contaminate food and water to cause diarrhea and fever bacteria.
+E. coli can cause severe illnesses, such as septicemiaiXThe body’s most extreme response to an infection characterized by bacteria entering the bloodstream and meningitisiXInflammation of the protective layers surrounding the brain and spinal cord caused by a bacterial or viral infection in babies.
+The immune system of the baby is unable to handle these bacteria.
 Therefore, experts advise parents to avoid feeding unpasteurized foods to babies (1).

 7. Fruit juices

 The American Academy of Pediatrics (AAP) recommends against feeding fruit juices to infants.
 According to them, fruit juices offer no nutritional value to babies younger than one year.
+An extra load of sugar is added to the baby’s diet without any nutritional benefit.
 Besides, fruit juice intake is associated with tooth decay.
 Toddlers between one and three years can have no more than four ounces of 100 percent fresh or reconstituted fruit juice per day (6).

 8. Smoked and cured meat